Climate and Average Weather Year Round in Somerset Pennsylvania, United States

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Somerset experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.3 months, from November 14 to April 23, with average wind speeds of more than 5.4 miles per hour.
-The windiest day of the year is February 2, with an average hourly wind speed of 7.4 miles per hour.
+The windier part of the year lasts for 5.3 months, from November 15 to April 24, with average wind speeds of more than 5.4 miles per hour.
+The windiest month of the year in Somerset is February, with an average hourly wind speed of 7.3 miles per hour.

-The calmer time of year lasts for 6.7 months, from April 23 to November 14.
-The calmest day of the year is August 3, with an average hourly wind speed of 3.5 miles per hour.
+The calmer time of year lasts for 6.7 months, from April 24 to November 15.
+The calmest month of the year in Somerset is August, with an average hourly wind speed of 3.5 miles per hour.

 The predominant average hourly wind direction in Somerset is from the west throughout the year.

 To characterize how pleasant the weather is in Somerset throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Somerset for general outdoor tourist activities is from late June to early September, with a peak score in the second week of August.